mpandav/tibco-cloud-usability/EMS-In-Container/Readme.md

 You need to follow the below steps before using TIBCO EMS in environment:

-1. Download the TIBCO EMS from official TIBCO download site
+1. Where to find information on how to it?
-2. Build EMS Docker Image
+2. How to build EMS Docker Image with non-default base OS?
 3. Deploy the EMS Image to container env (stanalone container, K8S, OC)

 Let's see how we can do all these in simple steps:

-## 1. Download the TIBCO EMS from official TIBCO download site
+## 1. Where to find information on how to it?

-## 2. Build EMS Docker Image
+## 2. How to build EMS Docker Image with non-default base OS?

 ## 3. Deploy the EMS Image to container env (stanalone container, K8S, OC)